A quick TL;DR version for getting up and running with a Raspberry Pi with Raspberry Pi OS using the Lite release.

-- Downloading the OS image
+- downloading the OS image

-- extracting the image and
+- extracting the image file

 - Configure the image, add a user, enable ssh, etc